 The basis of the preparation of a performance specification is a final design of a process or operation for which the equipment will be used and a determination of the types of equipment available to perform that operation.
 A performance specification bid package for vendors who can supply that equipment must then be created.
 This request for proposals (RFP) process includes the following:

-> A bid response form for the vendors to answer that will ensure that all responses can be compared “apples to apples” and that will direct the vendor to the proper party at your company to have their questions answered.
+> A bid response form for the vendors to answer that will ensure that all responses are complete

-> Your project manager or designee capable of providing clear and precise responses to vendor questions about the performance specification and the operation the equipment will work in.
+> Your project manager or designee capable of providing clear and precise responses to vendor questions.

-> Clear cut criteria to determine the optimal solution based on performance, service, and price as well as the vendor’s capability and desirability.
+> Clear cut criteria to determine the optimal solution.

-> A comprehensive “request for proposal” document is required to ensure a comprehensive and complete response from bidders.
+> A comprehensive “request for proposal” document is required.

 The better the vendor’s understanding of the process and the specification, the more accurate the bid response will be, the easier it will be to compare vendor responses, speed up the selection process, and create an optimized solution.
 It is important that in cases where answers to one vendor’s questions are critical to the project that they be made available to all bidders.